Hiroshi123/Trie-based-regular-expression/docs/sedvm.md

 Q. is that a stack or register machine?

-A. There is no nested structure but recognition of regular expression, should be on a register machine.
+A. There is no nested structure but recognition of regular expression, suggesting it should be on a register machine.

 Q. How many register do you need?